MichaelCromer/todo/README.md

 ## The .todo File

-Currently, `todo` is hard-coded to look for `$HOME/.todo`, a plain text file, as the source of all todo items. *It is up to you to ensure this file exists*, as `todo` will bail out if it can't find it.
+Currently, `todo` is hard-coded to look for `$HOME/.todo`, a plain text file, as the source of all todo items. **It is up to you to ensure this file exists**, and `todo` will generally bail out if it can't find it.

 ### Syntax

 All that `todo` cares about is

 - lines starting with "[ ]" to represent todo items
 - lines starting with "[X]" to represent done items

 All other lines in `.todo` are ignored.

 ### Maintenance

 Updating of line items is done in-place.
 New todo items are appended to the end of the file.
-Therefore, the oldest todo items appear at the top of the todo list, and then move to the top of the done list when marked off.
+Therefore, the older a todo item is, the higher up in the todo list it appears.
+Likewise, when marked off, the higher up in the done list it appears.
 This may not be desirable but it's how it works (for now).

 ## Future Goals